krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 # 4.1 &nbsp; Array

 An "array" is a linear data structure that operates as a lineup of similar items, stored together in a computer's memory in contiguous spaces.
 It's like a sequence that maintains organized storage.
 Each item in this lineup has its unique 'spot' known as an "index".
-Please refer to the Figure 4-1  to observe how arrays work and grasp these key terms.
+Please refer to Figure 4-1 to observe how arrays work and grasp these key terms.

 ![Array definition and storage method](array.assets/array_definition.png){ class="animation-figure" }